 About Pastoral Services

-The Pastoral Care department values ministry to the whole person – body, mind and spirit.
+The pastoral services department values ministry to the whole person – body, mind and spirit.
 Chaplains partner with other team members to serve the spiritual and emotional needs of patients and their families of all faith traditions.
 With our Mission of helping people throughout life’s journey, we believe life experiences stretch us, creating openings to the sacred, the holy and the divine.
 In those hard times, we are faced with questions of life’s meaning and purpose for being.
 As patients and families draw on resources to help them cope, our chaplains are available to respond to your needs and requests.
 We do not impose a particular set of beliefs.
 Our unique calling is to help you connect with spiritual resources in ways that are meaningful to you.

 The Earl R. Gaston Memorial Chapel is located on the ground floor of Baptist Hospital.
 The chapel is open 24 hours a day for prayer and meditation.